Speed and Aggressive Driving

 At 55 mph, a vehicle will travel 121 feet before beginning to slow.
 As speed doubles, stopping distances quadruple.
 By driving within the speed limit, you give yourself more time to react to what’s happening around you.

-More than 32 percent of all speeding fatalities involve men between the ages of 20 - 29.
+36 percent of all speeding fatalities involve drivers between the ages of 20 - 29, and men were 85 of drivers killed.

 Speeding endangers everyone on the road.
 It’s a problem that we all need to address.
 Speeding rarely results in any noticeable difference in how quickly you arrive at your destination.
 It’s better to give yourself a few extra minutes to get to where you’re going than to speed.